Vinicius-92/python-100daysOfCOde/README.md

 * Day 069 - User Feature to Blog 🏆
 * Day 070 - Upload Blog to Heroku 🏆
 * Day 071 - Exploration Data with Pandas 🏆
+* Day 072 - Data Visualization with Matplotlib 🏆